hgl71964/hgl71964.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year PhD Student in the [system research group](https://www.cl.cam.ac.uk/research/srg/) at the Department of Computer Science and Technology, University of Cambridge, advised by [Dr Eiko Yoneki](https://www.cl.cam.ac.uk/~ey204/).
-My research focuses on RL-driven performance optimization, and recently works on efficient LLM systems.
+My research focuses on RL-driven performance optimization, and recently works on LLM systems for efficient training and inference.

 # Latest publications
 (*  denotes equal contributions)